peterdsharpe/AeroSandbox/CONTRIBUTING.md

     	print(sol.value(var))
     ```

-9. Spread mathematical expressions across multiple lines based on natural groupings of ideas in the equation.
-For example:
+9. Spread expressions across multiple lines based on natural groupings of ideas.
+Generally, all functions with multiple input parameters should have each parameter on a new line unless it exceptionally short (something like `range(3,10)`, for example).
+Some examples of discouraged and encouraged coding standards:

     ```python
     ### This is discouraged